Hopeful signs for CT river herring: Threatened alewives, blueback herring may be on rebound, but it's too early to tell for sure

 Call Mark Zaretsky at 203-789-5722.
 Follow us on Twitter @nhregister or @markzar.

-Fishemen will change the future Your CT. moderator
+Fishemen will change the future!
+Your NC. moderator and sometime CT.

 Be Green-Buy Fur